zenml-io/zenml/examples/spark/README.md

-# The distributed programming with Spark
+# Distributed Data Processing with Spark on Kubernetes

 In an MLOps workflow where the scale is high, distributed programming as a feature has the potential to be a game-changer, especially in steps such as